argilla-io/argilla/examples/deployments/k8s/argilla-chart/README.md

 ## Uninstalling the Chart

-To uninstall/delete the `my-release` deployment:
+To uninstall/delete the `my-argilla-server` deployment:

 ```bash
 helm delete my-release